nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `get /outp`

 Example:
-* `get /outp` returns `Bernice`, `David` and `Irfan`
+* `get /outp` displays `Bernice`, `David` and `Irfan`

 #### by appointments: `/appt`

-Finds all past appointments of a certain patient.
+Finds all past appointments of a patient specified by the index number used in the patient list panel.

 Format: `get /appt INDEX`

-* Returns the past appointments of the patient at the specified `INDEX`.
-* The index refers to the index number shown in the patient list panel.
 * The index **must be a positive integer** 1, 2, 3, …​

-Example: `get /appt 3` will return <br>
+Example: `get /appt 3` will display <br>
 `On: 12 Jun 2022; Diagnosis: Common viral flu; Prescribed Medication: [lozenges][panadol]`  <br>
 `On: 01 Jan 2001; Diagnosis: headache, medicine given for 3 days; Prescribed Medication: [ibuprofen]`

 #### by appointment date: `/appton`

-Finds all the patients that has appointment in a particular date.
+Finds all the patients that have an appointment on a particular date.

 Format: `get /appton APPOINTMENT_DATE`

-* `Appointment Date` must be in `dd-MM-yyyy` format.
+* `APPPOINTMENT_DATE` must be in `dd-MM-yyyy` format.
-* * The appointment date refers to date the patient has an appointment with the clinic / hospital.
+* The appointment date refers to date the patient has an appointment with the clinic / hospital.
-* All the patients having appointments on that date will be returned. e.g. `get /appton 12-12-2020` will return `John` `Peter` `Mary`
+* All the patients having appointments on that date will be displayed. e.g. `get /appton 12-12-2020` will display `John` `Peter` `Mary`

 ### Obtaining total patient count: `count`